ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 ### <a name="controller-based-authentication"></a> Controller-based authentication

-So far you have seen the elements of the Luthier-CI Authentication Framework working separately.
+So far you have seen the elements of the Luthier CI Authentication Framework working separately.
 The good news is that you can make them work together! and all thanks to a methodology that we call **Controller-based authentication**.

 Controller-based authentication consists of the implementation of two interfaces, one in a controller and the other in a middleware, both of your choice, that automate the user authentication process.